unders/trusted_keys/README.md

 When the hash conforms to the `accepts_nested_attributes_for` structure, the keys:
 '_destroy' and 'id' is also trusted on that hash level as the above example shows.

+## Environments

+When an attributes isn't trusted in development or teest mode an exception is raised describing what to do.
+When other environment (e.g production) the attributes is silently removed.

 ## Installation

 Add this line to your application's Gemfile: